Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

 Data Tools vs Research Content

-This is the fundamental divide.
-Koyfin gives you the raw materials to build your own analysis — financial statements, screening tools, and visualization dashboards.
-Seeking Alpha Premium gives you finished analysis from thousands of contributors plus a quantitative rating system.
+This is the divide.
+Koyfin gives you the raw materials — financials, screens, dashboards.
+Premium gives you finished analysis from thousands of contributors plus a quantitative rating system.

-Neither approach is wrong.
-But most individual investors benefit more from reading analysis than from building models.
-Not because model-building is inferior — it’s the gold standard when done well — but because it requires financial analysis skills that take years to develop.
-SA Premium’s Quant ratings provide systematic rigor without requiring you to build the system yourself.
+Neither is wrong.
+Most individual investors still get more from reading analysis than from building models.
+Not because modeling is inferior — it is the gold standard when you can do it — but because it takes years.
+Premium’s Quant ratings give you systematic rigor without requiring you to build the system.

 Screening: Different Philosophies